Paint by Numbers Watercolor Kits with Soft Florals, Landscapes and Pastel Art

 What Defines the Watercolor Look

-For buyers specifically drawn to this aesthetic, Boho Paint by Numbers has significant overlap — the same airy palettes and modern aesthetic.
-Many of the floral subjects also appear within the wider Floral Paint by Numbers catalog in heavier classical styles, for buyers who want the same flower in a different mood.
+For buyers drawn to this aesthetic, Boho Paint by Numbers overlaps closely, with the same airy palettes.
+Many of the same flowers also appear in the wider Floral Paint by Numbers catalog in heavier classical styles, for anyone who wants the same bloom in a different mood.

 This approach takes longer than the default fill-each-section method, but the result reads as a watercolor rather than a standard paint-by-numbers piece.
-The technique works best on the subjects this collection is built around — florals, landscapes, soft skies, atmospheric scenes — where the natural gradient of watercolor is part of the visual.
+It works best on the subjects this collection is built around, like florals, landscapes, soft skies, and atmospheric scenes, where the natural gradient of watercolor is part of the look.

 Related Collections